 (i) Deer bow hunting season;

 (3) An individual who purchases a bonus antlered deer stamp but does not use it during a particular season may use that stamp during any subsequent season in that hunting license year.

 (4) The fee for each bonus antlered deer stamp issued in accordance with this subsection shall be $10.00 for residents and $25.00 for nonresidents.

 (5) The Department may establish by regulation the type and number of deer stamps issued under this subsection if necessary to control the deer harvest in various areas of the State.

 (d) (1) In this subsection, “Deer Management Permit” means a permit issued by the Department authorizing the holder or an agent of the holder to hunt deer outside of deer hunting season for the purpose of preventing damage to crops.

-(2) In Charles County, Calvert County, St. Mary’s County, and Harford County, an individual who hunts deer under a Deer Management Permit may:
+(2) In Baltimore County, Charles County, Calvert County, St. Mary’s County, and Harford County, an individual who hunts deer under a Deer Management Permit may: